 Our findings on antioxidant activity correspond with those of Pareek et al41, which demonstrated that the methanol extract of F. schweinfurthii aerial parts had an antioxidant activity with an IC50 value of (200.2 ±7.34µg/ml).
-The Fagonialongispina aerial parts' ethanol extract also demonstrated antioxidant activity, with an IC50 value of (220± 0.0075 µg/ml)28However, the results of the present study contradicted those of a study11, who found that the methanolic extract from Fagonia indica aerial parts had weak antioxidant activity (RSA=19± 0.42 percent).
-Diverse plant species, locations used for collecting, and extraction techniques could all contribute to this variation in antioxidant activity.Flavonoids and phenolic compounds are responsible for F. schweinfurthii's antioxidant action 42 Additionally, methanol extract of Yemeni Fagonia indica leaves has been revealed to include flavonoids and saponins responsible for the antioxidant action 27.
+The Fagonialongispina aerial parts' ethanol extract also demonstrated antioxidant activity, with an IC50 value of (220± 0.0075 µg/ml)28However, the results of the present study contradicted those of a study11, who found that the methanolic extract from Fagonia indica aerial parts had weak antioxidant activity (RSA=19± 0.42%).
+Diverse plant species, locations used for collecting, and extraction techniques could all contribute to this variation in antioxidant activity.Flavonoids and phenolic compounds may be responsible for F. schweinfurthii's antioxidant action 42 Additionally, methanol extract of Yemeni Fagonia indica leaves has been revealed to include flavonoids and saponins responsible for the antioxidant action 27.

+LIMITATIONS OF THE STUDY

 Conclusion:

 This study shows that several extracts from F. schweinfurthii aerial parts have various antioxidant and antibacterial activities.
 According to the findings, methanol extract had the highest levels of antibacterial and antioxidant capabilities.
 Additionally, F. schweinfurthii extracts could inhibit bacteria linked to ear infections and may provide scientific support for the plant's traditional usage in folk medicine.
 Additionally, this plant is expected to be a significant source of natural antioxidants, which might be used as a food complement or to prevent the progression of various oxidative stressors in the pharmaceutical industry.

-Acknowledgment:
+Acknowledgments:

 The authors would like to thank Dr. Safwan Al-Aghbari, the manager of the development and research center of Modern and Global Company, for supporting this study.